How do I get my microphone to work through Remote Desktop?

 Why is RDP microphone redirection not working?

-How to solve RDP microphone redirection not working issue?
+How to solve RDP microphone redirection not working issue [5 solutions]

-The four possible causes of RDP microphone redirection not working issue has been discussed above.
-Here in this part, solutions to this issue will be given to help you troubleshoot it.
-You could follow the solutions listed below to check the settings on both the Client and the Server.
+The possible causes of the RDP microphone redirection not working issue have been discussed above.
+Here in this part, five solutions to this issue will be given to help you troubleshoot it.

 Step 1.
 Search for Remote Desktop Connection in the Search box.
 And then open it.

 Step 2.
 In the Remote Desktop Connection dialog box, click Show Options.

 Step 3.
 Click the Local Resources tab, and then click Settings under Remote Audio.